SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

   four required report fields can be extended with additional metadata.
 * The launcher is short-lived while the detached executor owns the request.
 * Processor output is bounded and retained independently of processor lifetime.
-* Successful uploads report the number of bytes received.
+* Successful uploads, including empty files, report the number of bytes received.
+* Query arguments are parsed strictly as name/value pairs, so values that match parameter names remain valid.
 * Uploaded files are installed atomically without an extra full-size staging copy in the request directory.
 * Completion, timeout, and shutdown attempt to remove the whole request.
-* Functional coverage includes validation, initial and update-silence timeouts, duplicate sessions, binary data larger than `PIPE_BUF`, generated API execution, and shutdown artifact detection.
+* Functional coverage includes validation, empty uploads, initial and update-silence timeouts, duplicate sessions, argument-name collisions, preferred-filename conflict races, binary data larger than `PIPE_BUF`, generated API execution, and shutdown artifact detection.

 ## Differences from `Review.md`